TheRealFayz/Tactica/README.md

 - Auto-invite/auto-assign/auto-gearcheck, all built-in to ease the pain.
 - `/tt build` for the LFM/raid builder UI.
 - `/tt lfm` posts once using your current Builder settings and respects a 30s cooldown (shared with the “Announce” button).
-- `/tt autoinvite` or `/ttai` for standalone auto-invite frame, with auto-assign roles functionality.
 <img width="595" height="665" alt="Tactica-Raid Builder" src="https://github.com/user-attachments/assets/3e04ce83-9fb9-4cf2-a017-8fd88e8cdcb3" />

 ### 4. Loot mode QoL for bosses